 Eric Vökel Boutique Apartments – Amsterdam Suites – Modern, minimalist apartments a stone’s throw from Centraal Station.

-Overlooking either the IJ waterway or the Medieval Centre, these spacious, thoroughly modern apartments are a favorite with independent travelers.
+Overlooking either the IJ waterway or the Medieval Center, these spacious, thoroughly modern apartments are a favorite with independent travelers.
 Clean lines, blond wood floors and furnishings, a neutral color scheme, and plenty of light from the floor-to-ceiling windows lends each apartment a Scandinavian feel.
-Beds are comfortable, the soundproofing is excellent, living areas are spacious, and the hotel’s proximity to the Medieval Centre and Amsterdam Noord are big boons.
+Beds are comfortable, the soundproofing is excellent, living areas are spacious, and the hotel’s proximity to the Medieval Center and Amsterdam Noord are big boons.

 Eric Vökel Boutique Apartments – Amsterdam Suites – Location

 - Address: De Ruijterkade 127, Amsterdam.